kenze-p/terraform-aws-3tier/README.md

 This project uses manual deployment (`terraform apply` + `ansible-playbook`, run locally) rather than a CI/CD pipeline — unlike the companion [gs-rest-service](https://github.com/kenze-p/gs-rest-service) project, which is fully automated via GitHub Actions.

+## Screenshots

+See the [`screenshots/`](screenshots/) folder for captures of the running VPC, EC2 instances, and Application Load Balancer (healthy target group) taken while the infrastructure was live.

+> Note: confirm this folder actually contains images before sharing the repo — if it's empty, either add the captures or remove this section.

 ## Project Status

 Built as a hands-on technical assessment to demonstrate 3-tier network design and infrastructure-as-code practices.
-The AWS infrastructure has since been decommissioned to avoid ongoing costs; the screenshots below were captured while it was running.
+The AWS infrastructure has since been decommissioned to avoid ongoing costs; the screenshots above were captured while it was running.
 The Terraform and Ansible code remain fully intact and reproducible.

-## Screenshots

-See the `screenshots/` folder for captures of the running VPC, EC2 instances, and Application Load Balancer (healthy target group) taken while the infrastructure was live.